Inedo/inedo-docs/Content/proget/feeds/rpm/howto-rpm-proxy.md

 $ yum list available --disablerepo="*" --enablerepo=public-rpm
 ```

 By default, repositories will already be configured, depending on the distribution of your local environment.
-We recommend removing these to install packages exclusively from your ProGet feed.
+We recommend removing these to install packages exclusively from your `public-rpm` feed.
 You can remove a repository by entering:

 ```bash
 $ sudo rm /etc/yum.repos.d/«repo-name».repo